Snowcone-Labs/iceblink/CONTRIBUTING.md

 The project is optimized for faster compiletime in dev, and faster runtime at release.
-Release builds made with `--release` will compile slower due to theese runtime performance optimizations. **Yes we know the compile times are slow, there is little we can do**
+Release builds made with `--release` will compile slower due to theese runtime performance optimizations. **Yes we know the compile times are slow in dev too, there is little we can do**.

 An OpenAPI Swagger UI is available at `/swagger` with the OpenAPI spec at `/openapi.json`.
 These are generated using the `utoipa` family of crates,